ChilliCream/hotchocolate-docs/docs/relay.md

 The relay style pagination is really powerful and with _Hot Chocolate_ it is quite simple to implement.

-If your database provider can provide it\`s data through `IQueryable` than implementing relay pagination is one line of code:
+If your database provider can provide it\`s data through `IQueryable` then implementing relay pagination is one line of code:

 ```csharp
 public class QueryType